 - Sending proof of employment letters: Employees can request this on the platform and we would issue the letter with Remote's entity as the employer by default.
 If an employee asks to get the client's name added as well, this is something we can do.

 See also: Can Remote provide a proof of employment letter?

 - Requesting employees to follow internal Company policies: Given that the company policy is not an employment agreement, it therefore, doesn't establish an employment relationship between the client and the employee.
 It also doesn't require a signature so the risk attached to this is minimal.
-We recommend that the policies refer to the employees as "consultants" to mitigate any co-employment risks.
+We recommend that the policies refer to the employees as "Team members" to mitigate any co-employment risks.

 - Using the client's own system to submit paid time off (PTO): The risk associated with this is very limited.
 This should however also be recorded on the Remote Platform.

 - Issuing corporate cards: The risk shouldn't be too big, especially if there's no agreement between the client and the employees.
 If the client is concerned about the risks and it's extremely important for them to provide the credit cards anyway, they can send a letter to be acknowledged by Remote in order to mitigate some of the risks.

 - Materials (training, handbook): There is always a co-employment risk each time the client sends documents directly to employees, but the risk isn't higher than usual.
 Our recommendation to mitigate the co-employment risk here is to refer to the individuals as "Team members" instead of employees.

 Please note, the information contained in this is for general guidance.